 1. It builds unrealistic expectations about sex

 Sexting like many other online platforms emboldens a person.
 Behind the mobile or computer screen, you can type or act out fantasies that you would otherwise never have the guts to.
 The conversations can be quite addictive.
-Online chats can make people feel like sex goddess.
+Online flirty chats can make people feel like sex goddesses or gods.

+Can sexting be an end to marriage?
+Maybe.
 It can also lead you to build up unrealistic expectations about your sex life.
-Now, if that person isn’t your husband or boyfriend, you are gradually checking out of your current relationship and being drawn into the virtual one.
+Now, if that person isn’t your partner or spouse, you are gradually checking out of your current relationship and being drawn into the virtual one.
 How healthy is that?
-Your guess is as good as ours!
+You know the answer just as well as we do.

 Related Reading: How Do You Set Emotional Boundaries in Relationships?